VisionVerse/PaperTiger/README.md

 # 0. King of Papers
-Stand on the shoulders of giants.
+Stand on the shoulders of Daolaos.

 # 1. Fragrance of Papers